joeblurton/quick-git-tutorial/README.md

 git clone https://github.com/joeblurton/quick-git-tutorial
 ```

-If you have configured git correctly, this will now proceed to clone, and after this is completed you will be able to enter the tutorial directory by typing `cd`.
+If you have configured git correctly, this will now proceed to clone, and after this is completed you will be able to enter the tutorial directory by typing `cd quick-git-tutorial`.

 You can verify that you have cloned the correct files by using `ls` on Mac/Linux or `DIR` on Windows.
 The list of files and folders created by these commands should match the corresponding list for this repository on GitHub.